BackSession 2: Playford Session Index Previous session Next session

 If you'd like to try a triple minor with heys, I recommend Key to the Cellar.

-I'm not including any other longways dances as there are several available in Hugh's book and elsewhere — on my site you will find Playford-style longways dances such as Foxhunter's Jig, Julia, Love is Little, Now Is the Month of Maying, The Olive Grove, La Tambourine and many others (some rather complicated).
+I'm not including any other longways dances as there are several available in Hugh Stewart's The Country Dance Club Book and elsewhere — on my site you will find Playford-style longways dances such as Foxhunter's Jig, Julia, Love is Little, Now Is the Month of Maying, The Olive Grove, La Tambourine and many others (some rather complicated).